milesmcc/personal/content/posts/slicing-pi/index.md

 mathjax: true
 ---

 Let's calculate a slice of pi in your browser.
 (Please forgive the pun.)
+All we need is vanilla JavaScript, math, and a bit of trickery.

 If you're reading this, you almost certainly don't need me to convince you that pi --- the ratio of any circle's circumference to its diameter, π --- is cool.
 It has infinitely many digits, and those digits never repeat.
 Wherever circles appear, pi is nearby.
 The constant isn't limited to geometry, though: it appears in [all sorts of places](https://en.wikipedia.org/wiki/Pi#Role_and_characterizations_in_mathematics) across math, physics, engineering, and other disciplines.